Buyer GuideBuyer evaluation

 6. Structured receiving with variance capture

-8. State-aware approval queue (when approvals exist at all)
+8. Review and approval visibility (when approvals exist at all)

 9. Final-state accounting handoff to QuickBooks or Xero